danielbryantuk/ambassador-vm-examples/README.md

 First run `terraform plan` in order to check everything is configured correctly, and also to get a preview of the infrastructure that will be created.

 ```
-terraform plan
+$ terraform plan
 ```

 If you see any errors in the output from the above command, please double-check that you have created your GCP account correctly, and also created the `secret-variables.tf` as specified above.

 Next, create the infrastructure by running `terraform apply`.
-You can remove the need to confirm the creation by adding the `-auto-approve` argument.
+You can remove the need to confirm the creation by adding the `-auto-approve` flag.

 ```
-terraform apply -auto-approve
+$ terraform apply -auto-approve
 ```
 Note: You may occasionally see the following error when provisioning "E: Package 'ca-certificates-java' has no installation candidate", and this can be overcome by running the `terraform apply -auto-approve` again